According to recent statistics, drunk driving makes up over 33% of the state’s traffic fatalities.

-Unlike with a survivor action, punitive damages are typically not available in a California wrongful death claim.
+Unlike survivor action, punitive damages are typically not available in a California wrongful death claim.

 Hit By a Drunk Driver In California?
 Trust an Experienced San Francisco Personal Injury Attorney

 Were you recently injured, or have you lost a loved one due to the drunk driving of another?
-Contact an experienced California personal injury attorney to discuss your options.
+Reach out to an experienced California personal injury attorney to discuss your options.

-California law has very strict time limits in which you have to sue a drunk driver.
-Contact the Law Office of Chuck Geerhart for a free consultation.
+California’s law has very strict time limits in which you have to sue a drunk driver.
+The Law Office of Chuck Geerhart is ready to fight for you.

 Whether it be negotiating a desirable settlement or litigating your case at trial, we are here for you every step of the way.